 We bill you directly for MIT expenses.
 These include tuition, the student fee, on-campus housing, your meal plan if you have one, and the Student Extended Insurance Plan if you are enrolled.

-Keep in mind you will have out-of-pocket expenses that you may not have considered such as food, utilities if you live off-campus (electricity, gas, phone, cable, Internet), books and supplies, local transportation, travel, and other personal expenses (clothing, entertainment, etc.).
+Keep in mind you will have out-of-pocket expenses you may not have considered such as food, utilities if you live off-campus (electricity, gas, phone, cable, internet), books and supplies, local transportation, travel and other personal expenses.

 Keeping track of what you spend is important so you don’t wind up spending more than you can afford.

 Creating a budget can be simple.
 Start by identifying the time period for the budget.
 It could be for the full academic year, a semester, a month or a week.
 At its most basic, a budget is a plan to ensure that your expected resources are equal to your expected expenses.
 After you set your budget, you need to make sure you are able to stick to it and ideally have some money left over at the end.

 Begin by writing down your resources.
 This may include wages from work, financial aid including loans, savings or gifts.
 Make sure to capture your net income, the amount you actually take home and not your gross income, your stated earnings before taxes are removed.
 You should know when your resources will hit your bank or student account.
 Most student loans are disbursed at the right time to make your semester payments, however you must first be registered for the term.

 If you don’t know your resources, contact us and we will help you determine the best way for you to afford MIT and your other expenses.

 Next examine your expenses and write them all down.
 It may be helpful to separate MIT charges (tuition, housing, etc.) from your out-of-pocket living expenses (cell phone, transportation, etc.) and organize them in terms of priority.

 Total your expenses and pay attention when your payments are due.